plant-cyclist/IPS_FRET-FLIM/README.md

 # IPS FRET-FLIM

-This repository provides R scripts for analyzing FRET-FLIM data acquired using PicoQuant's SymPhoTime analysis software.
+This repository provides R scripts for analyzing FRET-FLIM data that were acquired using PicoQuant's SymPhoTime analysis software.
 The scripts are designed to semi-automate the evaluation process for performing Interaction Pixel Analyses (IPS).
-Note that the structure of the scripts aligns with the output format of SymPhoTime.
+Note that the structures of the scripts align with the output format of SymPhoTime.
-While it is possible to adapt the scripts for  other software as well, doing so requires careful modification.
+While it is possible to adapt the scripts for  other software as well, doing so requires careful modifications.

 ---